Carnival Row: Themes

 The Chicago Tribune wrote that the show is about government oppression, sexism, and elitism.
 Travis Beacham, the original script writer and one of the executive producers, said that the show is also about class, race, and immigration.
 Despite the script being written 17 years before the show's production, the same issues were just as relevant by the time it aired.
 The show, based on a Victorian fantasy setting, served as a hypothetical space where political and social issues that reflected the real world could be safely discussed.

 Reception

 Critical response

 On Rotten Tomatoes, the first season of Carnival Row holds a 57% approval rating based on 68 reviews.
 The website's critical consensus reads, "Beautiful, but bloated, Carnival Row boasts meticulously crafted mythology and luscious world building—unfortunately its story of haves and have nots simply has too much going on to create anything cohesive."
 The second season holds a 44% approval rating based on 16 reviews.
 On Metacritic, the series has a weighted average score of 58 out of 100, based on 22 critics, indicating "mixed or average reviews".

-Sam Brooks of the New Zealand-based The Spinoff noted that the premise of the show is "a mish-mash of influences and inspirations, from Neil Gaiman to Mortal Engines (the novels not the film)".
+Sam Brooks of the New Zealand-based The Spinoff noted that the premise of the show is "a mish-mash of influences and inspirations, from Neil Gaiman to Mortal Engines".